 Export Control Measures

-The Technology Control Plan (TCP) for research activity and projects at the UW applies to projects or activities that:
+The Export Control Management Plan (ECMP) for research activity and projects at the UW applies to projects or activities that:

 - Use equipment or software that was developed for military or space applications;

 - Require a foreign national to know how a high-tech piece of equipment is manufactured, designed or repaired;